 Written by Catherine Clulow and Thaakira Samodien

-Herbaria are treasure chests of knowledge and a priceless resource often not (or seldom) acknowledged or understood.
-Much scientific research ground work relies on herbarium collections.
-These collections enable and aid plant identifications and are the keys to open doors of understanding of studies of vegetation change and plant diversity, unpacking lineages, ecology, morphologies and so much more.
-Working in herbaria may not be everyone’s cup of tea but these vaults of specimen and collection gems are so valuable and important.
-The Botanical Society of SA (BotSoc) wish to highlight this to folk and acknowledge the great value herbaria offer.
+Herbaria are treasure chests of knowledge and a priceless resource often not acknowledged or understood.
+Much scientific research relies on herbarium collections.
+These collections aid plant identifications and are the keys to opening doors of understanding for studies of vegetation change and plant diversity, unpacking lineages, ecology, morphologies and so much more.
+Working in herbaria may not be everyone’s cup of tea but these vaults of plant specimens and other collection gems are highly valuable.
+The Botanical Society of South Africa (BotSoc) wish to highlight this and acknowledge the great value that herbaria have to offer.

 What is a herbarium?